rokas0/rokas0.github.io/_posts/2017-08-23-travel-tips-improve-strength-and-build-mass-without-equipment.md

     </td>

     <td rowspan="7" width="537">
-      Do all weekdays three-four times a day at various times, for example, after waking up, before long bus ride, during a break on a bus journey and before going to a bed.</p>
+      Do all weekdays three-four times a day at various times, for example, after waking up, before long bus ride, during a break on a bus journey and before going to a bed.

       <ul>
         <li>